peng-gao-lab/mitre-attck-kg/import_data/README.md

 In `main.py`, we load and parse `enterprise-attack.json` by `stix2`, then insert the parsed data into the database by putting every object in its corresponding template.

 We also validate the correctness of this database in `test.py`.
-We compare the [groups2software](../groups2software) result with the results of the following query:
+We compare the [group2software](../group2software) results with the results of the following query:
 ```
 match
 $groups isa groups, has name $gname;